Katrina Halili: 2013–present: Villainous and protagonist roles

-In February 2018, Katrina played the main villain role of Isabelle in The Stepdaughters, Isabelle hates Mayumi from the start and does many evil things to her including her loved ones.
+In February 2018, Halili played the main villain role of Isabelle in The Stepdaughters, Isabelle hates Mayumi from the start and does many evil things to her including her loved ones.
 Isabelle also killed her unborn half-sister and tried to kill her own father and orchestrated kidnappings and serial murders in the series.
 In the end she kidnaps Mayumi and tries to kill her by burning her face but failed.

 In November 2018, Halili joined the series Pamilya Roces, she played Maisa, the villainous daughter of Virgil, a seductive and ruthless serial killer who wants revenge for her mother's death.

 In 2019, she played her first anti-hero role in TODA One I Love where she played Georgina, a mysterious rich character who hates the evil Mayora Dyna and plotted to kill her husband.
 Georgina firstly appeared as a cold-hearted and seductive woman but in reality she is kind and was a victim of the latter's cruelty as Dyna and the Generoso's killed her father.
 Now she helps Gelay to stop Mayora's evil things and expose her secrets.
 She later played another protagonist role in Prima Donnas as Lillian Madreal, the surrogate mother of the triplets, Mayi, Ella, and Lenlen.
+Late 2022, she portrayed Diane Sebastian, the doting mother of Bianca and Hope Sebastian, in the series Unica Hija.

+In February 2025, Halili played as Emma Joseco the good-hearted mother of Mookie Caparas, in the series Mommy Dearest.